 Media and Culture in Scotland

-- Students have an option to take an additional course from University of Stirling faculty, including an option to add four additional weeks to earn an additional six KU credits
+• Students will also take an additional course from University of Stirling faculty, including an option to add four additional weeks to earn an additional six KU credits

 The BBC Scotland operates two national TV stations that are the primary national news sources for Scottish citizens.
 BBC Radio Scotland and four national daily newspapers also provide news in traditional formats and online.